stfc/PSyclone/examples/lfric/eg17/full_example/README.md

     call invoke( name = 'testkern_w0', testkern_w0_type(field1, field2) )
     ```

-Significant refactoring was required in order to achieve that.
-This
-proof-of-concept implementation did not try a proper refactoring of
-code to reduce dependencies; in many case unnecessary dependencies
-were just removed from the source.
-Some examples:
-- XIOS was just removed (i.e. code that used it simply removed).
-- YAXT/MPI was completely removed (code that used it simply removed).
-- some dependencies were removed (for example the global_mesh module
-  also provides functionality for managing collections/maps of
-  global meshes.
-This needlessly increase the number of files required).
-- Other support was just removed (e.g. NetCDF/UGRID, ...).

-A better designed stand-alone mini-example should
-- Refactor existing LFRic code to reduce dependencies
-  (e.g. instead of an object adding itself to a global data structure,
-  which makes the global handling a dependency for the object,
-  the global data structure can create a new object.
-This way
-  it is possible to create the object without dependencies).
-- For XIOS/YAXT NULL wrapper should be produced - i.e. they allow
-  compilation and linking, but offer no functionality.
-This removes
-  the need to remove significant amount of XIOS/YAXT code.
-- Other classes might be split into two classes/files.
-For example
-  there is no need that the unit-test functionality of a global
-  mesh is in the same file as the code that reads a mesh, allowing
-  the creation of a simple mesh by unit-testing code without
-  dependency to UGRID.

-Still, it is expected that there will be a porting effort involved
-when updating the stand-alone LFRic example from LFRic, but the goal
-is to minimise it, and automate it if possible.

 ## Compilation
 A simple makefile is provided to compile the example.
 It needs the
 infrastructure library ``liblfric.a`` provided in